What do Sony Playstation, the sitcom Friends, and water saving toilets have in common?

 The Bad News: They have been sold to provide more savings than they often actually do in reality.

 And it's not because of downright deception; it's simply because of one overlooked variable (more on that in a moment).
 Of course, the promise of increased savings is a large part of why patrons initially invest in conservation products.
-The Environmental Protection Agency claims replacing your pre-1994 guzzler with a water efficient toilet will reduce annual water bills by $90, on average.
+The Environmental Protection Agency claims replacing your pre-1994 guzzler with a water saving toilet will reduce annual water bills by $90, on average.

 While that is nothing to sneeze at (especially, if you are the landlord of a multi-family property), it isn't THAT exciting.
 Wouldn't you prefer to save a lot more?